Skip to main content

 Filing a Complaint against a CFI

-If you believe a CFI has violated the Standards of Practice in Chief Justice Directive 04-08, you may click the button below to file a complaint.
-If your case is still pending, the investigation of your complaint may be deferred or you may be asked to refile after your court case is resolved .
+If you believe a CFI has violated the Standards of Practice in Chief Justice Directive 04-08, you may click the button below to file a complaint after you have received preliminary findings from the judicial officer presiding over your case.
+You must request preliminary findings within 60 days of termination of the CFI's appointment and can use JDF 1361 to do so.
 The CFI complaint process will not result in changes to court orders.
-Complaints must be brought within one year after termination of the CFI appointment.
+Complaints must be brought within six months after termination of the CFI appointment.
 This complaint process does not apply to Parental Responsibility Evaluators (PRE), as they have a separate complaint process on the PRE page.

 Child and Family Investigator Complaint Form